nokuthabam/pomdoro_app/README.md

 The project is organized into the following directories:

 - `pomodoro/`: Contains Django project settings and configurations.
+- `bulletin/`: The Django app for the bulletin boards.
 - `journal/`: The Django app for the journal.
-- `focus_timer/`: The django app for the pomodoro timer.
+- `focus_timer/`: The Django app for the pomodoro timer.
 - `static/`: Houses static files such as CSS, music, and images.

 ## Application Installation